HyGlobalHD/TheDoorIsOpen/README.md

 ### Cancelled Events:

         disconnectionScreen.serverFull
-        disconnectionScreen.invalidName
-        disconnectionScreen.invalidSkin
-        disconnectionScreen.noReason

-At the moment, these are the only events cancelled.
-The reason why I am not including the Server / Client outdated evemts, are because if.
-I imclude them, it could corrupt the server.
-I havent tested them yet.
+This is the only event cancelled at the moment.
+***
+The Reason being, the other events I planned to cancel are acutally CLIENT based...
+Sorry.